benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

+title: "Connectivity Circular Plot"
+linkTitle: "Example Code"
+weight: 1
+tags: ["Connectivity", "MEG", "MNE python", "freesurfer", "Coregistration"]
+author: Benjamin M Slade and Will Woods
-This tutorial will produce circular connectivity plots
+description: > This tutorial will produce one circular connectivity plot generated from epochs.
+Email: bslade@swin.edu.au, wwoods@swin.edu.au
+Github: @benmslade
+Twitter: @Benmslade

 Firstly, the Boundry Element Models and the files needed co-registration of MEG and MRI data have to be created from the raw DICOM files.
 To do this, run: XXX is the project number.